26wickhm/Wickham-Marisol-portfolio/makeracam.md

 10/31/25 Today I used our new CNC machine to mill a board.
 This was from a design that I made on Makera (the files were precreated but I had to specify the design depth, where to pocket, contour, and drill).
 This involved following a workflow created by a classmate.
 This made the slightly complicated setup much easier to follow and check.
 I spent the other half of class (after I started running the program) on Github and updating my documentation and digital portfolio.

+**Summary:**
+I think that this project was a good way to focus on creating and sending the gcode to the MakeraCam without getting caught up in the design.
+I realized how much a workflow can help during this assignment and feel confident in my ability to set up and run the new CNC machine.
+This is also very interesting because it is much more cost efficient and helpful for the electronic part of my Capstone Peoject (depending on which Pearl projects require it).
+I plan to get more comfortable with it during my mountain range project and want to learn how to use the CNC machine on different materials with different tools.